uPortal-Attic/uportal-app-framework/docs/messaging.md

 ## Widget messaging

-Widget messaging can be used to give the user a message in a way that interrupts a user's interaction with a widget.
-A dialog appears over the widget allowing the user to continue after reading the message.
-An optional `Learn more` button is an opportunity to link to a learn more page.
+Widget messaging can interrupt a user's interaction with a widget.
+The user can continue to use the widget after dismissing the dialog that appears appears over the widget.
+Optionally a `Learn more` button can link to a learn more page.

 ![widget messaging](./img/notifications/widget-overlay-messaging.png)